Cheng-MaoMao/comment-translate-ai/README_en.md

    You can also refer to the [Immersive Translation Configuration Documentation](https://immersivetranslate.com/zh-Hans/docs/services/ai) for more configuration details.

    **Recommended Service Providers**:
-   - **Mainland China**: It is recommended to use [DeepSeek](https://platform.deepseek.com/), as this model has excellent performance and the token price is relatively inexpensive.
+   - **Recommended API**: It is recommended to use [DeepSeek](https://platform.deepseek.com/), as this model has excellent performance and the token price is relatively inexpensive.
 This is not an advertisement, just a recommendation.

    **Configuration Example**:
    ![Configuration](./image/setting.png)